Atlantis-Software/offshore-docs/adapters/interfaces.md

 + `Adapter.commit(trxId, collections, cb)` : method must take a transaction name and an array of collections and commit the corresponding transaction.
 If an error is encountered while commiting, the method must return an Error through the callback, else it must return nothing.

 + `Adapter.rollback(trxId, collections, cb)` : method must take a transaction name and an array of collections and rollback the corresponding transaction.
 If an error is encountered while rollbacking, the method must return an Error through the callback, else it must return nothing.

+In a transaction, all methods of the `Semantic` interface use the transaction name instead of the connection name.